 Although it may sound obvious, in practice a lot of legislation on citizen initiatives is hollow: these initiatives have no or limited impact, and the conditions are almost impossible to reach.
 In Italy, for example, the procedure concerning agenda initiatives is not regulated, so the parliament is under no obligation to discuss them.

 Limitations on the ‘What’

 Although it makes sense to limit the scope of citizen initiatives to the competences of the local policy level, it can be discouraging to limit the scope much further.
-Still, this is happening in some places.
+Still, this is happening in various places.
 In the Czech Republic, for example, a 1992 law prohibits initiatives on municipal budgets and taxes.
 But as almost any proposal in nature implies some sort of budgetary allocation, this law makes it de facto possible to exclude almost every initiative.

 Space & time requirements

 In some cases, local authorities have the option to boycott citizen initiatives.
-In Oregon (USA), citizens have 90 days to start an initiative to react against a new law, starting on the law has been accepted by the legislators.
+In Oregon (USA), citizens have 90 days to start an initiative to react against a new law, starting on the day that the law has been accepted by the legislators.
 However, the governor has 30 days to sign or veto the law, meaning he or she could consume ⅓ of the total time available to get the required amount of signatures.

 2. Meta matters